New Businesses Providing Boost to Rooks County

 Officially opening in January, 2015 in Stockton, Muir Law Office adds another young face to the legal network in Stockton and Rooks County.
 Danielle Muir has served as the Assistant Rooks County Attorney for several years, but is now adding her own business into the mix.
 Her office new office is located at 410 Main, along with Eland Title Company.
 Danielle and her husband Bryant both grew up in Rooks County and returned home to build their careers and start a family.

-A new start-up business in Stockton as of December 1, 2014 is Aquagraphics and Vinyl Designs, LLC located at 307 S. 9th St. The new business will specialize in hydrographics, a process of dipping pieces in a liquid to apply the paint.
+A new start-up business in Stockton as of December 1, 2014 is Aquagraphics and Vinyl Designs, LLC now located at 406 Main St. The new business will specialize in hydrographics, a process of dipping pieces in a liquid to apply the paint.
 Whether it is a gun stock, parts of a vehicle, toy, etc., it can become something special with the process.
 Aquagraphics can be contacted at 785-203-0039 or at 785-303-0212.

 A new business in November, 2014 that resulted from the closing of another long-time Plainville business is Rempe Heating, Plumbing and AC.
 Steve Rempe, a long-time employee of the former Reed’s Plumbing and Heating has started his own business after Reed’s was closed and their inventory auctioned.
 Steve is still at the 404 W. Mill St. location in Plainville.
 He can be reached at 785-434-2819.